yckim4042/orb_slam3_ros2/README.md

 * rclcpp node does not provide anything (tf2, tracked image, pose topics etc)
 * stereo-inertial node did not work because of QOS setting in IMU subscriber.
 * SLAM pose was optical frame pose expressed in OpenCV frame, but I needed camera frame pose in ROS FLU coordinate.
+* Integrate robot_localization node

 Standalone C++ ORB-SLAM3 repository is [here](https://github.com/jnskkmhr/ORB-SLAM3-STEREO-FIXED.git). \
 It is modified for this repository.

+It is important to specify correctly `ORB_SLAM3_STEREO_FIXED` path as `ORB_SLAM3_ROOT_DIR` inside [FindORB_SLAM3.cmake](https://github.com/adamanov/orbslam3/blob/humble/CMakeModules/FindORB_SLAM3.cmake), if was installed else then `~/thirdparty/ORB-SLAM3-STEREO-FIXED`

 ---

 ## Prerequisites
-Current repository supports:
+Current repository supports native installation (without docker):
-  - Ubuntu 20.04
+  - Ubuntu 22.04
-  - ROS2 foxy
+  - ROS2 Humble
-  - OpenCV 4.2.0
+  - OpenCV 4.5.4

-In the future, I will also test with Ubuntu22.04 (OpenCV 4.5.4).

 ## Installation
 **Please try native installation only if you know what you are doing!!** \